sikhote/sinclair.tech/public/assets/md/thoughts/interview-preparations.md

 - The level of standards Apple holds aligns with my own values
 - I appreciate that with Apple products and solutions, you know it will be of quality
 - I generally prefer fewer products, but of high quality and thought
-- Eager to contribute and test my skills and leadership with talented people that are also kind and motivated
+- Eager to contribute and test my skills and leadership with talented people who are also kind and motivated

 ### Analytical thinking: Component library creation at REI

-- Decided how a layout component would work by analyzing all currnet uses cases and creating a solution for most
+- Decided how a layout component would work by analyzing all current use cases and creating a solution for most
 - Lots of decisions about which features to include and how they would relate to future components
 - Decisions would impact frontend development for all teams at REI

 ### Why I fit the role

 - Strong UX background, familiar with common website patterns, user behavior, know how to make an accessible website, and I am highly collaborative
-- Great at debugging and working through complex issues can come up with both internal and external services
+- Great at debugging and working through complex issues that can come up with both internal and external services
 - Motivated, proactive, and can usually find ways to support and help a project proceed and succeed
 - Strong listening skills for both technical discussions and planning development